seyhajin/monkey2/modules/monkey/docs/language/expressions.md

 When evaluating the operands of arithemetic or comparison operators, the following rules are used:

-* If either operator String, the other is converted to String.
+* If either operator is String, the other is converted to String.
 * Else If either operand is Double, the other is converted to Double.
 * Else if either operand is Float, the other is converted to Float.
 * Else if either operand is ULong, the other is converted to ULong.
 * Else if either operand is Long, the other is converted to Long.
-* Else if either operand is UInt, the other is converted to UInt.
 * Else if either operand is unsigned, both are converted to UInt.
 * Else both operands are converted to Int.